xd-sarthak/miniDB/README.md

 A small but fully featured relational database engine, written from scratch in Go.

-miniDB is a SimpleDB-style ([Sciore](http://www.cs.bc.edu/~sciore/simpledb/)) teaching database, built as a hands-on exercise in working through database internals — from raw block I/O on disk all the way up to a SQL parser, cost-based query planner, and a `database/sql` driver.
-It is a **layered storage engine**: each layer knows only about the layer directly beneath it, with no import cycles.

-> ⚠️ miniDB is an educational project, not a production database.
-It is single-process and
-> embedded — you link it into your program rather than connecting to a server.

 ## Features

 - **Disk & file management** — fixed-size block I/O over OS files.